Skip to main content

 "Yes, she will, the one who took her responsibility should be the one bearing the brunt, let him understand that everything has consequences.
 Let him realise what wrong he had done!"
 Trilochan Babu left Binoy behind him, trying to explain that although Aniruddha married the girl to save her, she can never be his wife, she is a child.
 A minor.

 "Vermilion is not child's play, Binoy," Trilochan said firmly.
 “Even if we don't agree, she is Aniruddha's wife, the eldest daughter-in-law of this house.
 We are elders.
 This is our responsibility.
-If Bouthan was alive she would have opened her arms for the girl today.
+If Bouthan were alive, she would have opened her arms for the girl today.
 Don’t you know that?
 I will perform all her duties in her absence."
 No one spoke in Roy Chowdhury's house after Trilochan's last words.
 He raised these motherless boys, so he had the last word when it came to everything about them.

 "The girl has to be taught, whatever happens..."
 Trilochan stopped.
 Aniruddha stood at the threshold.
 He looked reluctant.
 Seeing him, Binoy left annoyed.
 He came and sat on the floor in front of his uncle, leaning on the armchair.